rchari66/vdock/README.md

 # I've used postman to send post request(content-type:raw) to "http://localhost:8288/api/v1/conf/updateConfig".

-# After the above curl cmd wait for it to checkout repositories from github.
+# wait.. for some time as the above curl cmd checks out repositories from github.

 # you have to manually run "hugo server"(it will be fixed soon :))